The Base-Rate Effect on LLM Benchmark Performance: Disambiguating Test-Taking Strategies from Benchmark Performance: Ethical Considerations

 \section{Ethical Considerations}

-Strategic behavior is an important part of intelligence but is not what is intended to be measured in the case of the MMLU task.
+Strategic behavior like defaulting in the face of uncertainty is an important part of intelligence but is not what is intended to be measured in the case of the MMLU task.
 We find the novel Nvr-X-MMLU dataset more accurately measures the intended abilities.
 That being said, models which are specialized for strategic behavior may perform poorly on the Nvr-X-MMLU dataset.
 When considering the suitability of a model, users should not take benchmark metrics as definitive measures of generic capability.
 Instead, they should be understood within context of the task.
 Though some models performed much more poorly on Nvr-X-MMLU, this does not generically denote that the affected models are of a poor quality.